Simeneri/Submissions/README.md

 # Submissions
-This is where I will deliver my assignments
+This is where I will deliver my assignments in MM-203